Please view the Frequently Asked Questions to view more information about the Kenda Cruise!

 + Who do I call if I forget something on the ship or if I have a post cruise comment?

 The Lost and Found Department for Princess Cruises is open 8 AM to 6 PM every M-F and 9 AM to 6 PM on Saturday.
 Know your cabin number, sail date and ship when you call.
 Credit card questions/issues can be discussed at this same number: 800-256-6649 I You comments are always welcome by e-mail.
 The cruise lines no longer offer printed cards for comments to be submitted on board ship.
 For our own travel club we welcome your comments being sent to Jseeley@aol.com.

 + Is smoking allowed on the ship?

-As of Jan.
-1, 2014, cruise guests may no longer smoke in any stateroom on any Princess Cruises.
+Cruise guests may NOT smoke in any stateroom on any Princess Cruises.
 It is a fire hazard to smoke in any ship's Stateroom, including out on any Balcony.
 The only places where smoking is permitted is: top deck, Casino Bar, starboard side of outdoor pool and in any of the Cigar Clubs.

 Most important of all....
 Do not forget your smile and valid passport.
 More than anything else these two items will help assure you have a wonderful and safe cruise vacation.
 We thank you sincerely for taking your vacation with us.
 Your cruising pleasure is ours.